dannykryan/studybuddy/README.md

 ## Introduction

 StudyBuddy was created within one week as a half-term project at the School of Code software development bootcamp by a team of five junior software developers.

+The project was originally built as two separate [front-end](https://github.com/SchoolOfCode/bc15-w8-project-front-end-tech-gladiators) and [back-end](https://github.com/SchoolOfCode/bc15-w8-project-back-end-tech-gladiators) repos which I joined together into a single repo for ease of deployment.

 At just 8 weeks into a sixteen-week course, the project was outlined with the following criteria:

-### Overview
+## Overview
 "We want to see a full-stack application you’ve designed and built to solve a problem.
 We’d like this to include a front-end application (HTML, CSS, JS) that calls out to a backend application (Node.js).
 Your front end should send data to or fetch data from the backend to perform its function.
 The application should have some tests."

 ### Problem Statement